 - 84.1 At the start of any ordinary Cabinet, Cabinet Member or committee meeting, any member of the public who is an elector of the Surrey County Council area may present a petition, containing 100 or more signatures, relating to a matter within the terms of reference of the Cabinet, the Cabinet Member or the committee as appropriate.
-In addition, a local business may present a petition to an ordinary meeting of a Local Committee.
 The presentation of a petition on the following business will not be allowed: - (a) matters which are "confidential" or "exempt" under the Local Government Access to Information Act 1985; and - (b) planning applications. - 84.2 A spokesman for the petitioners may address the Cabinet, Cabinet Member or the committee on the petition for no more than 3 minutes, but thereafter may not speak further.
 The petition may be referred without discussion to the next appropriate meeting of the Cabinet, Cabinet Member or committee at the discretion of the chairman. - 84.3 Notice must be given in writing to the Chief Executive at least 14 days before the meeting. - 84.4 No more than three petitions may be presented at any one meeting of the Cabinet, Cabinet Member or a committee. - 84.5 The Chief Executive may amalgamate within the first three received petitions other petitions on the same subject which seek similar outcomes. - 84.6 The presentation of a petition on the same or similar topic as one presented in the last six months will not be allowed.